 The girl was normal by all accounts: height, weight, light tan, medium brown hair done up in a bun with a few flyaway, errant curls.
 She wasn’t in uniform, just a pair of white-washed jeans and a sweatshirt for the local high school—go Thunder Hollow Bears!—but I didn’t have too long to wonder why.
-She turned and looked at me, her bright orange, bordering on yellow eyes gleaming in the fluorescent lightning.
+She turned and looked at me with her bright orange eyes, bordering on yellow, gleaming in the fluorescent lightning.

 I didn’t think it possible, but my eyes widened further, and my heartrate picked up.
 Her nostrils flared, and her pupils dilated a touch.

 Then she turned back to Stribs, as though it pained her to continue keeping eye contact with me.
 “That’s not cool.”